xiewu/atuinsh-desktop/docs/docs/index.md

+---
+description: Transform operational workflows into collaborative runbooks that execute database queries, API calls, and scripts.
+---

 # :material-home: Welcome to Atuin Desktop

 Transform your operational workflows from scattered terminal commands into powerful, collaborative runbooks that actually execute.